egilsoncabral/neighborhood-map/README.md

 ## Important

 - This application uses API's from Google maps and Foursquare, and developer free plans are only limited to a certain number of requests per day so you may experience not being able to load content.
-- The service worker is only functional in production mode hat is deploying to the github pages(Please try it on the hosted site).
+- The service worker is only functional in production mode hat is deploying to the github pages.

 ## Used Tools